-Network Name | Service Set Identifier (SSID) is the name designated (SSID): for a specific wireless local area network (WLAN).
+Network Name | Service Set Identifier (SSID) is the name designated for (SSID): a specific wireless local area network (WLAN).
 The SSID's factory default setting is dlink.
-The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless network.
+The SSID can be easily establish a new wireless network.

-SSID Visibility:

-Enable or Disable SSID visibility.
+SSID Visibility: Enable or Disable SSID visibility.
 Enabling this feature broadcasts the SSID across the network, thus making it visible to all network users.

-Auto Channel | Enabling this feature automatically selects the channel Selection: that will provide the best wireless performance.
+Auto Channel Enabling this feature automatically selects the channel Selection: that will provide the best wireless performance.
 This feature is not supported in WDS with AP mode.
 The channel selection process only occurs when the AP is booting up.

-Channel:

-To change the channel, use the drop-down menu to make the desired selection.
+Channel: To change the channel, use the drop-down menu to make the desired selection.
 (Note: The wireless adapters will automatically scan and match the wireless settings.)